Citrullinase

-Thus, the two substrates of this enzyme are L-citrulline and H_{2}O, whereas its 3 products are L-ornithine, CO_{2}, and NH_{3}.
+The enzyme characterised from Tetrahymena pyriformis hydrolyses citrulline to the amino acid, ornithine, with ammonia and carbon dioxide as byproducts.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is L-citrulline N5-carbamoyldihydrolase.
-Other names in common use include citrulline ureidase, citrulline hydrolase, and L-citrulline 5-N-carbamoyldihydrolase.
+Other names in use include citrulline ureidase, citrulline hydrolase, and L-citrulline 5-N-carbamoyldihydrolase.